 The letters are cut using a large pantograph type machine.
 It is unusual to see machine engravers working on the harder stones such as Indian sandstone or granite as these types of stone are too hard for the cutting bits.
 The engraving using this method is deep and will still be readable when the paint has weathered away.

-The disadvantage of this method is its lack of design flexability.
+The disadvantage of this method is its lack of design flexibility.

 The type of font and the size and spacing of the lettering depends entirely on the available jigs.
 This is why most of these signs are priced per letter, longer names need longer pieces of slate or stone.
 Also the artwork and lay-out options available will be very limited.

-The lettering was drawn onto the face of the stone in pencil the lay out and spacing was done largely by eye!
+The lettering was drawn onto the face of the stone in pencil, the lay out and spacing was done largely by eye!
 Then each letter was individually carved with hammer and chisel.
-Some letters were v-cut and painted but the majority of the work was for leaded lettering.
+Some letters were v-cut and painted but the majority of the work was for lead filled lettering.